alston13r/todo/README.md

 * The right button will add a Task within this one.
 This treats the current Task as if it were a group, or a folder.

 Groups, or folders, have a folder icon.
 You can left-click on groups to expand or collapse the group's contents.
 I will allow for more / custom icons soon.

+When right-clicking a Task, you can rename them or change their background color.
+For groups, you can expand or collapse all sub-tasks.